ewtaylor-it/ai-popup-chromium-extension/README.md

 1. Download this extension
 2. Unzip the extension
-3. Pack the extension using any Chromium-based browser, save the `.crx` file as `vic-local-gov-ai-pop-up-chromium-extension.crx`
+3. Pack the extension using any Chromium-based browser, save the `.crx` file as `ai-popup-chromium-extension.crx`
-4. Save the below XML file as `vic-local-gov-ai-pop-up-chromium-extension.xml`
+4. Save the below XML file as `ai-popup-chromium-extension.xml`
 5. Update the XML file with the correct values
 6. Save both files to a publicly accessible web server
 7. Create a group policy that enforces the above settings, and assign it to the devices you want the extension to be installed on